How toxic work environment can affect your mental health

 3. Know that your worth doesn’t depend on your job

-Most of us attach our worth with our work and the money we earn Understand that your worth is so more than your job or the cash you ear.
+Most of us attach our worth with our work and the money we earn Understand that your worth is so more than your job or the cash you earn.
 This usually happens because we are made to feel worthless in the toxic work environment and we carry that with us home.

 It really took me hard to realize my worth and detach it from the outer world.
-Always remember, you’re worthy of so much more and that your success or job doesn’t define it.
+Always remember, that you’re worthy of so much more and that your success or job doesn’t define it.

 4. Keep yourself busy and get your work done